Archita0102/PD-OpenLANE-Workshop/README.md

 	 <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/13ec62be-9452-43bd-8f8c-5847220caac4">

--   Run the cts again to see the timing modification.
+-   Run the cts to see the timing modification.

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/c8767b33-f16e-4830-931f-c6deb342ddad">

+#### Observe impact of bigger CTS

--   The flow failed as we had to modify while running the cts for the second time as the def is CTS def is been included.
+-   The cts flow failed as we had to modify while running the cts for the second time as the def is CTS def is been included.
 But , we have to take the placement.def file.
 -    Change the .def file.

 <p align="center">